Crisp and Co. Banner Image

 Children - When it comes to children and cohabiting couples, it’s vital for both parties to know exactly how the responsibility is being shared.
 If unmarried, the birth mother automatically has full parental responsibility.

-Her partner can only have parental responsibility if they are named on the birth certificate, have signed a written Parental Responsibility Agreement with the mother, have obtained a parental responsibility order from the courts or the couple get married.
+The birth mothers’ partner can only have parental responsibility if they are named on the birth certificate, or have signed a written Parental Responsibility Agreement with the mother.
+It is also possible to obtain a parental responsibility order from the courts, or by getting married to the birth mother.

 In order to minimise disputes regarding childcare, we recommend entering into a cohabitation agreement with your partner prior to moving in, to ensure that your partner is aware of their legal position in regards to the children.